Planners 101 - A Guide to Planner Peace

-SPIRAL planning systems is any planner that is bound by (you guessed it!) spiral!
-They can come in any size and they are almost always brand specific.
-Some of the more common spiral planner brands include Erin Condren, Day Designer, Plum Paper and Ban.do, but it is also the most common planner style for non-stationary specific retailers like Target and Vera Bradly.
+COIL planning systems is any planner that is bound by (you guessed it!) coils!
+They can come in any size and if you're ordering from my site they are available fully customized.
+Some of the common commercial spiral planner brands include Day Designer, Plum Paper and Ban.do, but it is also the most common planner style for non-stationary specific retailers like Target and Vera Bradly.
 The biggest con with spiral planners is that you cannot take out your pages, which means not only are you committed to the planner layout, but also that as you write closer to the spiral edge you’ll be challenged to write.

 HARDBOUND planner systems are the second most common retail style, they are more bookish in nature due to their binding, and they often feature a hard cover, but not always.
 Much like spiral planners, they come in too many sizes to list, and very often are brand specific.
 Some common hardbound planner systems include Passion Planner, Hobonichi and Ban.do, but again, many retailers carry this style.
 Biggest cons with hardbound, again, is that we cannot take out the pages at will.